[ Published: May 12, 2002 ]

 Think about this.
 Every person you see, and hence your device sees, will get queried against Google for a match.
 If it finds the person, their identity information (whatever’s available) gets sent to your device.
 Your device will then perform its matchup algorithm on the data pulled down vs. your data that it already has.
 Where are they from?
 What do they like to do?
 Etc.

-The next and most interesting extension of this functionality will be an addition to the crime fighting piece.
-It’s also the most scary.
+The next and most interesting extension of this functionality will be an addition to the crime-fighting piece.
+It’s also the scariest.
 Carriers will offer subsidies for your service fees if you volunteer to use facial recognition at all times and allow law enforcement access to your uploads.
 So in other words, everyone casting with this service turned on will be helping the police, FBI, DHS, etc. catch the people they’re looking for.

 They’ll be able to send profiles to your device and use your device (passively) to scan for those profiles.
 This will either be mandatory (depending on where our society is when this happens) or it may be a service that you choose to take part in as a “good citizen”, with a reward of reduced cost for your other addons.